 Do you need it?

-Most people with a family or debt need some life insurance – just in case the unthinkable happens.
+Most people with dependants need some life insurance – just in case the unthinkable happens.

 At a minimum, life insurance should cover your debts, funeral expenses, full repayment of your mortgage (including any early-repayment fee), and your family's immediate living costs.

-As well, you should add in the amount required to replace a lost income, or pay for a caregiver, until the surviving family is no longer dependent on this.
+As well, you should add in the amount required to replace a lost income, or pay for a caregiver, until the surviving family is no longer dependent on support.